WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

 Export to your tablet as a zip file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This action packages the individual wav files into a single zip file that you can save to your tablet.
-You can give this file to others or you can imort it into Orature software.
+You can give this file to others or you can import it into Orature software.

 1. On the Information window, tap either the **Save icon** or the **Folder icon** to save the project file to the tablet’s file system.